crate/crate-howtos/docs/integrations/powerbi-gateway.rst

 ---------------------------------------------------

 Before you can publish your report, you need to have created it first.
 You can do this using the data from CrateDB.
-Please follow the :ref:`CrateDB and PowerBI Desktop<cratedb-powerbi-desktop>` reference architecture guide to do this.
+Please follow the :ref:`CrateDB and PowerBI Desktop<cratedb-powerbi-desktop>` integration guide to do this.

 After running through that guide, we should have the following report: